hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_sim_group.html.markdown

 * `id` - The ID of the Mobile Network Sim Groups.

 * `location` - The Azure Region where the Mobile Network Sim Groups should exist.

-* `mobile_network_id` - The ID of Mobile Network which the Mobile Network Sim Group belongs to.

 * `encryption_key_url` - A key to encrypt the SIM data that belongs to this SIM group.